renovatebot/renovate/readme.md

 ## Authentication

-You need to select a GitHub user for `renovate` to assume the identity of.
+You need to select a repository user for `renovate` to assume the identity of, and generate a Personal Access Token.
 It's recommended that you use a dedicated "bot" account for this to avoid user confusion.

+You can find instructions for GitHub here (select "repo" permissions): https://help.github.com/articles/creating-an-access-token-for-command-line-use/

-The script will need a GitHub Personal Access Token with "repo" permissions.
-You can find instructions for generating it here: https://help.github.com/articles/creating-an-access-token-for-command-line-use/
+You can find instructions for GitLab here: https://docs.gitlab.com/ee/api/README.html#personal-access-tokens

 This token needs to be configured via file, environment variable, or CLI.
 See [docs/configuration.md](docs/configuration.md) for details.
-The simplest way is to expose it as `GITHUB_TOKEN`.
+The simplest way is to expose it as `GITHUB_TOKEN` or `GITLAB_TOKEN`.

 ## Usage